-Even if you’ve invested on virtualization, off-site backup, redundancy, data replication, and other related technologies, I’m willing to bet your BC/DR program still lacks an important ingredient.
+Even if you’ve invested on virtualisation, off-site backup, redundancy, data replication, and other related technologies, I’m willing to bet your BC/DR program still lacks an important ingredient.
 I bet you’ve forgotten about your end users and their desktops.

 Picture this.
 A major disaster strikes your city and brings your entire main site down.
 No problem.
 You’ve got all your data backed up on another site.
 You just need to connect to it and voila! you’ll be back up and running in no time.